KyleStiers/Science_scripts/README.md

 # Science_scripts
 Various python, R, and shell scripts I've written over the course of my PhD - hopefully helpful to others!
 If you have questions or comments you can reach me at *kyle stiers at gmail dot com* (no spaces).
+If anything in here is used in a publication I would appreciate minimally letting me know or more ideally an acknowledgement.

 ------------------------------------------------------------------------------------------------------------------
 ## HTS Data processing